Riley36666/JavaGame/README.md

 - Multiple playable **Levels**
 - Custom **graphics and settings**

-It’s a lightweight, pure Java project — no external libraries or engines.
+It’s a lightweight, pure Java project — no external libraries or game engines.

 ---